xmos/lib_src/examples/test_block/doc/rst/asrc-rate-matching.rst

-Controlling Asycnhronous Sample Rate Conversion by Measuring the Phase Error
+Controlling Asynchronous Sample Rate Conversion by Measuring the Phase Error
 ============================================================================

 An Asynchronous Sample Rate Converter needs to estimate the rate difference